18 Critical Rules To Deal With A Crisis/Disaster At Work

 Discrimination Report any discrimination to HR or your manager

-Unhappy Customers Providing poor service to customers can have a detrimental effect on your well-being; how can you deliver a better service?
+Unhappy Customers Providing poor service to customers can harm your well-being; how can you deliver a better service?

-Lack of Promotion If you are looking for a promotion but cannot see the opportunity, speak with your manager.
+Lack of Promotion If you want a promotion but cannot see the opportunity, speak with your manager.
 Good managers always need people who want more responsibility.

-Crisis Incidents Crisis incidents can trigger you to lose control, and use the checklist below to manage the situation.
+Crisis Incidents Crisis incidents can trigger you to lose control, so use the checklist below to manage the situation.

 SkillShare - Create, Build, Thrive